hyperledger-gerrit-archive/blockchain-explorer/docs/source/architecture/gateway.rst

 different organizations in the network, will come and go, the need of reconfiguration for the Hyperledger Explorer becomes very difficult to maintain and get real time updates of the fabric network.

-Hypeledger Explorer took another approach to connect to Hyperledger Fabric after the introduction of the "fabric-network" module by the
+After the introduction of the "fabric-network" module by the `Hyperledger Fabric SDK for NodeJS <https://fabric-sdk-node.github.io/release-1.4/module-fabric-network.html>`__.
+Hyperledger Explorer uses
-`Hyperledger Fabric SDK for NodeJS <https://fabric-sdk-node.github.io/release-1.4/module-fabric-network.html>`__.
+Gateway, and a connection profile to connect to the fabric network.
+Read more about `Gateway <https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/gateway.html>`__.

 ..
 TODO